Understanding Terminal Payment Processing

 Customer pole displays (to show what the customer is buying and the total amount), check readers (to convert paper checks into electronic checks) and signature capture devices (to digitize customer signatures) can also fuse with POS systems depending on business needs.

 The computer component of the POS terminal runs software that sends payment information through the authorization process to approve or decline transactions.
 POS terminal software can also generate sales reports, capture customer data, keep track of employee hours, manage inventory and perform a variety of other customized functions to streamline business activities.
 POS terminals are common at the checkout stands of fixed-location retail stores.
+We offer a range of equipment including Clover point of sale products.

 A wireless terminal is a more versatile payment processing option for a merchant on the go.
 Wireless terminals work through a connection between one or more internet-enabled handheld devices, such as tablets, and a central POS system.
 For example, a restaurant with wireless terminals connected to a central POS system lets customers order and pay directly from the table.